astrodoo/ML_projects/NLP/Sentiment_Analysis_NLP/README.md

 ## Problem Identification Overview

-We aim to find out how customers evaluate your compeititors' product, anmely what they like and dislike in a video game by using a **Natural Language Processing (NLP)**.
+We aim to find out how customers evaluate your competitors' product, namely what they like and dislike in a video game by using a **Natural Language Processing (NLP)**.
 Knowing what makes a video game attractive to a gamer helps the marketing team articulate the message of your product more effectively.

 - Analyze customers’ reviews about video games
 - Decide whether people like or dislike the video game they bought.
 Label each review with a sentiment score between -1 and 1.